Miguel Vargas Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The Diamondbacks' 4.26 team ERA ranked 23rd among all MLB pitching staffs.
+- The Diamondbacks had a 4.26 team ERA that ranked 23rd among all league pitching staffs.

-- Kelly (0-0) pitches for the Diamondbacks to make his second start of the season.
+- Bumgarner (0-1) gets the starting nod for the Diamondbacks, his second this season.

-- The right-hander last appeared on Saturday against the Los Angeles Dodgers, when he tossed 3 2/3 scoreless innings while giving up three hits.
+- The lefty last appeared on Sunday against the Los Angeles Dodgers, when he went four innings, allowing five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.